vmunier/akka-http-scalajs.g8/README.md

 The assets (js files, sourcemaps, etc.) are added to the classpath during development thanks to the following lines:
 ```
-WebKeys.packagePrefix in Assets := "public/",
+Assets / WebKeys.packagePrefix := "public/",
-managedClasspath in Runtime += (packageBin in Assets).value
+Runtime / managedClasspath += (Assets / packageBin).value
 ```

-Note that `packageBin in Assets` also executes any tasks appended to `pipelineStages`, e.g. `gzip`.
+Note that `Assets / packageBin` also executes any tasks appended to `pipelineStages`, e.g. `gzip`.
 You may want to avoid executing tasks under `pipelineStages` during development, because it could take long to execute.

-In that case, in order to still have access to the assets under `WebKeys.packagePrefix in Assets` during development, you can use the following code instead:
+In that case, in order to still have access to the assets under `Assets / WebKeys.packagePrefix` during development, you can use the following code instead:
 ```
 lazy val server = (project in file("server")).settings(
 ...
-WebKeys.packagePrefix in Assets := "public/",
+Assets / WebKeys.packagePrefix := "public/",
-WebKeys.exportedMappings in Assets ++= (for ((file, path) <- (mappings in Assets).value)
+Assets / WebKeys.exportedMappings ++= (for ((file, path) <- (Assets / mappings).value)
-  yield file -> ((WebKeys.packagePrefix in Assets).value + path)),
+  yield file -> ((Assets / WebKeys.packagePrefix).value + path)),
 ...
 )
 ```